-This course is accredited by CIMA which means our graduates have been granted exemptions from eight CIMA exams.
+This course is accredited by CIMA which means our graduates have been granted exemptions from seven CIMA exams.
 In addition, this course is also accredited by the ACCA and our graduates are also granted similar exemptions from nine ACCA exams.
 This means you can save yourself a lot of time and stress in the future, because this degree will equip you with a whole host of ready-made exemptions from the exams of the two leading professional accounting bodies in the UK.

 You can learn more about CIMA membership benefits and ACCA membership benefits on their respective websites.

 In addition, LSBM was pleased to announce on 20 June 2018 that it is now a Partner in Learning with the Institute of Chartered Accountants in England and Wales (ICAEW).
 There are over 150,000 ICAEW Chartered Accountants, who are trained, developed and supported so that they have the knowledge and values to help build local and global economies that are sustainable, accountable and fair.
 You can learn more about the benefits of this partnership for our accounting students in our blog post 'The ICAEW Advantage'.

 On this course you will undertake a rigorous and coherent study of the theory and practice of accounting and financial management and develop an understanding of how accounting and financial management is shaped by and impacts on legal, ethical, social, political, environmental and economic norms.

 Would you like to find out more?
 Click here to fill out our enquiry form or call our Enquiries Line: +44(0)20 7078 8844